 This boutique hotel is in an alley off of Stradun, Dubrovnik’s main street.
 It’s amazing to be directly at the heart of the city and in a building that’s steeped in history itself, as a former nobleman’s house.

 The rooftop terrace is one of the nicest spots I’ve sat down for breakfast – not just in Dubrovnik but anywhere!
 From there you can admire the Old Town and the Adriatic coastline, and as a bonus, the food is great too.
+When it comes to the best accommodation in Dubrovnik, this one is right up there with them.

 Looking out over the Elaphiti Islands, Hotel Dubrovnik Palace is in Lapad and is only half a mile from the main bay.
 It’s easy to reach the Old Town from here – just a 20-minute ride on the local bus line or even quicker by car.